IBM-Cloud/techxchange-labs/docs/hpclab-1554/20-explore.md

    - **hpc-demo-1-login** - The home of HPC users to submit and run jobs
    - **hpc-demo-1-mgmt-1** - The primary server running Spectrum LSF scheduler.
    - **hpc-demo-1-mgmt-2** - The secondary server to failover workload
-4. Note, that
+4. These VSIs are provisioned and configured via the deployable architecture.

+You might wonder a few things that are specific for the lab setup:
-   - the floating IP for the management node is just for this lab in order to make the application center publicly available
+- the floating IP for the management node is used to make the application center available for the lab.
+In a production environment this would be done through an ALB and custom domain and certificate.
-   - the additional node called `hpc-demo-1-10-241-1-65` is a dynamic compute nodes which has been provisioned in preparation of the GPU related steps
+- the one additional compute node with profile _gx2-8x64x1v100_ is prepared for the GPU related part of the lab
-   - since this is a shared environment multiple more dynamic compute nodes might be observed following the same naming pattern
+- since this is a shared and dynamic HPC environment other attendees might have provisioned additional compute nodes that show up in the list.

 ![](images/20-virtual-servers.png ':size=600')